Mert305/Mert305/README.md

 ## <div id = 0 align="center"><p>Hi, Welcome To My Github Profile 👋 👋 👋</p></div>

 <p align="center">
-I am Mert, I understand that I have a long way to go in making my passion for cybersecurity and coding my profession.
+Hi, I'm Mert, I realise that I have a long way to go to turn my passion for cyber security and coding into my profession.
 However, the motivation to learn and improve myself drives me every day.
-If you are interested in discussing these topics, collaborating, or participating in projects together, please feel free to reach out.
+If you are interested in discussing these topics, collaborating or participating in projects together, please feel free to contact me.
 I am excited to meet you and work together!
 </p>

 ### <div id = 1 align="center"><p>Connect with me:</p></div>